renovatebot/renovate/docs/usage/self-hosted-configuration.md

 }
 ```

-## composerIgnorePlatformReqs

-By default, Renovate will run Composer with `--ignore-platform-reqs` as the PHP platform used by Renovate most probably won't match with the required PHP environment of your project as configured in your `composer.json` file.
-However, this also means that all platform constraints (including PHP version) will be ignored by default, which can result in updated dependencies that are not compatible with your platform.

-To solve this, you should configure explicit ignored platform requirements (for example `ext-zip`) by setting them separately in this array.
-Each item will be added to the Composer command with `--ignore-platform-req`, resulting in it being ignored during its invocation.

-If an empty array is configured, Renovate uses its default behaviour.

-Set to `null` to fully omit `--ignore-platform-reqs/--ignore-platform-req` during Composer invocation.
-This requires the Renovate image to be fully compatible with your Composer platform requirements in order for the Composer invocation to succeed.

 ## customEnvVariables

 This configuration will be applied after all other environment variables so that it can be used to override defaults.